nlune/longevity-hack/README.md

   - *Stress / scatter* weighs LF/HF against HRV RMSSD to detect sympathetic spikes.
   A weighted composite of all deviations (positive spikes inverted, negative drops preserved) becomes the **stress index**, the single number used for current alerts and future agentic logic.
 - **Nudges, not nags:** Positive deviations (e.g., calmer-than-usual alpha or steadier HRV) appear in green cards and history charts.
 Negative deviations (stress spikes, engagement drops, HRV dips) tint red/orange and may trigger notifications so you can intervene early.

+### Calendar & Agent Integration

+1. Create a Google Cloud project, enable the Calendar API, and configure an OAuth **Web application** client (authorized redirect URI: `http://localhost:8000/calendar/oauth/callback`).
+2. Set environment variables:
+   - `GOOGLE_OAUTH_CLIENT_ID=...`
+   - `GOOGLE_OAUTH_CLIENT_SECRET=...`
+   - Optional: `GOOGLE_OAUTH_REDIRECT_URI` (defaults to `http://localhost:8000/calendar/oauth/callback`).
+   - Optional: `GOOGLE_CALENDAR_ID` (defaults to `primary`).
+   - Optional: `GOOGLE_TOKEN_STORE` to change where OAuth tokens are cached locally.
+3. Provide a `GROQ_API_KEY` so the agent can craft contextual interventions.
+4. In the UI, click **Connect calendar**.
+A Google consent window opens; select your calendar account.
+Once connected, you’ll see today’s events listed and the agent can reason about current/next meetings.
+5. Use **Mock stress trigger** to simulate a high stress index.
+The backend agent checks current/next events, decides whether to delay the notification (e.g., during a meeting), and schedules the desktop intervention via `/notify`.

 By cycling between awareness and action throughout the day, Stress Compass helps dial down chronic sympathetic load—the exact pattern linked to burnout, anxiety, and metabolic disease—supporting a longer, healthier life.